SarvarKh/ofn-wiki/Karma.md

 Running AngularJS specs with karma has been made pretty simple through use of a rake task which pulls together the karma configuration file (`config/ng-test.conf.js`), and a manifest file (`spec/javascripts/application_spec.js`) and then passes them on to karma to run:

     $ bundle exec rake karma:start

-or if you are using zeus:

-    $ zeus rake karma:start